Adm. James Stavridis, USN (Ret), Gives an Inside Look at His Latest Novel

 Stavridis loosely based his novel on Dante’s Inferno.

-“Dante's Inferno is a story of resilience, and when I looked at that the Greatest Generation, they came out of the service academies and they're slowly working through these circles of Hell, which you could argue start with Pearl Harbor and then it's Midway, and then it's Guadalcanal and then it's Leyte Gulf.
+“Dante's Inferno is a story of resilience, and when I looked at the Greatest Generation, they came out of the service academies and they're slowly working through these circles of Hell, which you could argue start with Pearl Harbor and then it's Midway, and then it's Guadalcanal and then it's Leyte Gulf.
 And then it's Okinawa.
 And then it's Iwo Jima,” he said.
 “Then it's the use of an atomic weapon.

 “I think it's important that we realize this is a story about this Greatest Generation, but that the Greatest Generation was young.
 They were trying to find their way. … But in the end, they stood and delivered.”